AsherHensley/ICASSP_2022_Supplemental_Material/README.md

-# ICASSP 2022 Conference Paper Code
+# ICASSP 2022 Supplemental Material

+This repository contains all code used for the paper.
+Execute RUN_EXPERIMENT.m to reproduce all results (takes 3-4 hours).

 Title: Online Learning for Latent Yule-Simon Processes